 Facilities should review environmental data to determine which chemicals are being used in the immediate area.
 Even if a business does not handle any chemicals, it should be aware of any nearby facilities that are handling hazardous chemicals.
 A release of these chemicals could affect the business's workers, customers, and property.

-Michigan Department of Environmental Quality (DEQ)-Community Right to Know goes to general DEQ.
+Michigan Department of Environment, Great Lakes and Energy (EGLE) – Community Right to Know goes to general DEQ.
 This site provides information on the SARA Title II regulation including filling Tier II and Section 302 reports as well as a link to Tier II Manager.

-The "Michigan Facilities' Guide to SARA Title III, Emergency Planning and Release Reporting" is a publication of the Michigan SARA Title III Program in the Michigan Department of Natural Resources and Environment.
+The "Michigan Facilities' Guide to SARA Title III, Emergency Planning and Release Reporting" is a publication of the Michigan SARA Title III Program in the Michigan Department of Environment, Great Lakes and Energy.

 United States Environmental Protection Agency - Information on the Emergency Planning and Community Right to Know Act (EPCRA/SARA Title III)